ncov-ic/SEIR_Covid_Vo/README.md

 ##

 ## Notes on the fit of the compartmental model to prevalence data
 The code calibrates a compartmental model of SARS-CoV-2 transmission to the prevalence data observed in Vo using the Metropolis-Hastings Markov Chain Monte Carlo (MCMC) method.
 The computational time depends on the number of MCMC iterations and chains.
-Convergence was assessed from three MCMC chains starting at different initial points, each of 200,000 iterations, after removing the first 200 iterations (burnin), for all parameter combinations.
+Convergence was assessed from three MCMC chains starting at different initial points: for all parameter combinations we run 200,000 MCMC iterations, thinned the chains taking every 100th iteration and removed the first 200 observations (burnin).

 ### Input data
 Number of subjects tested and observed number of pre-symptomatic, symptomatic and asymptomatic study participants testing positive to SARS-CoV-2 at two surveys conducted in the municipality of Vo, Italy in February and March 2020.